0xCD4/Assembly-x86/Assembly-0x1/Assembly-HelloWorld.md

 mov eax, 4 ; message length
 mov ebx, 1 ; file descriptor
-lea ecx, [message] ; The lea instruction places the address specified by its operand mov edx, 13 ; the lenght of the ascii string int 0x80 ; call system
+lea ecx, [message] ; The lea instruction places the address specified by its operand mov edx, 13 ; the length of the ascii string int 0x80 ; call system

 ```